 As you may or may not know, a good writer doesn’t need complicated sentences to make a good impression on the reader.
 Not even big words.
 They only need thoughtfulness, coherence, and clarity to make real sense.

 A real, creative writer doesn’t need complicated sentences to make a good impression on the reader.
 He needs thoughtfulness, coherence, and clarity to establish a sense.

 Instead of saying “it’s fun to write,” you should say “writing is fun.”
 With this example, just this, you can see how simple structuring contributes to the beauty of your work as a writer.
 The problem isn’t always the ‘big words’.
 Take note.

 So, write in the simplest language possible.
 Your readers would love your writing.
 But if you like futile efforts, your writing can seem complicated.
 You don’t want to try that!

 The theory expounded in this post is one-size-fits-two.
 How?
 It explains the right approach to writing and how the violation of that approach makes

-Start writing to express, not impress, if you wish to develop your innate talent, gets more writing jobs done, expand your influence —and become a successful writer.
+Start writing to express, not impress, if you wish to develop your innate talent, get more writing jobs done, expand your influence —and become a successful writer.

 The philosopher Ludwig Wittgenstein once said, “Everything that can be thought at all can be thought clearly.
-Everything that can be said can be said clearly.”
+Everything that can be said clearly.”
 Use these tips to advance your writing and stand out, and avoid these silly writing mistakes.